 We’re talking about strategies for busy families so we have to focus on yummy and nutritious foods that are easy to prepare and that give busy parents big bang for their buck.

-This is why I love making healthy apple sauce – especially in the fall when apples are plentiful around where I live.
+This is why I love making apple sauce – especially in the fall when apples are plentiful around where I live.

-When the bacteria in the colon eat up the pectin, one of the bi-products produced is the short chain fatty acid called butyrate.
+When the bacteria in the colon eat up the pectin, one of the bi-products produced is the short-chain fatty acid called butyrate.

 Butyrate, it turns out, feeds a protective cycle in the gut by increasing the oxygenation of the gut lining thereby limiting the availability of oxygen to enter the lumen (the lumen is the part of the intestine that comes in contact with food).
 This essentially shifts the environment of the lumen to one that is not conducive to pathogenic oxygen-loving bacteria like salmonella and E-coli.